 All puppies are cute, but when you think of the cutest, what breeds come to mind?
-Probably the same popular dog breeds you see at the dog park and pictured on dog food bags—Golden Retrievers, Siberian Huskies, Dachshunds.
+Probably the same popular dog breeds you see at the dog park and pictured on dog food bags—Golden Retrievers, Labrador Retrievers, Siberian Huskies, Dachshunds.
 They’re all cute, but they’re not the only dog breeds known for using their furry little faces to win over the hearts of humans.

 There are a lot of cute dog breeds you’ve probably never even seen, and if you have, you didn’t know what they were.
 Whether you’re looking for a new best friend or just love looking at pictures of adorable dogs (which, come on, who doesn’t?), check out these cute dog breeds you’ve probably never heard of.

 The Finnish Lapphund

 These fluffy purebreds were made for hard work in below-zero temperatures.
 They’re easily recognized as Nordic dogs with long-haired tails that curve gracefully over their backs.
 They’re considered to be medium-sized dogs, but don’t let their less-than-impressive stature fool you.
 Finnish Lapphunds are powerful animals that are both fast and strong.